 Vancouver musician Michelle Cormier’s wide-ranging musical interests have given her a broad array of musical experiences – studying classical guitar at Vancouver Community College, performing with the Balinese ensemble Gamelan Gita Asmara, teaching guitar, and directing Canada’s first children’s mariachi band.
 Michelle’s work explores the links between distant musical cultures – through guitar playing, percussion, singing, performance, and education.
 She has also studied Afro-cuban rhythms and arrangements with Israel Berriel (of Matanzas, Cuba), Sigfrido Borbon (of Guantanamo, Cuba) and Alfonso Borges (of Santiago de Cuba).
 As director, instructor and administrator of School of Groove, Michelle takes students on an exploration of the musical traditions of Cuba, Brazil, parts of Africa and around the Caribbean and is currently developing the program in Guanajuato, Mexico.
-To satisfy her own passion for Spanish and Latin American music, Michelle directs an all-female Mariachi band Las Estrellas de Vancouver and works with other local musicians, including Katheryn Petersen (accordion) and Elmar Spanier (bass) on presenting traditional Argentine tango as Los Porteños del Norte.
+Michelle also directs an all-female Mariachi band Las Estrellas de Vancouver.

 Israel (Toto) Berriel